timelens/timelens.blinry.org/content/plugins/index.md

     <div id="clappr"></div>

-Then add a `TimelensPlugin` entry to the plugins list when initializing the player, and define the location of the timeline and the thumbnails file in the `timelens` parameter:
+Then add a `Timelens` entry to the plugins list when initializing the player, and define the location of the timeline and the thumbnails file in the `timelens` parameter:

     var player = new Clappr.Player({
         source: "/path/to/video.mp4",
         parentId: "#clappr",
         plugins: {
-            core: [TimelensPlugin]
+            core: [Timelens]
         },
         timelens: {
             timeline: "/path/to/timeline.jpg",